Phantom Share Schemes

 We specialise in start-ups and high-growth companies, so we have a wealth of experience advising on and administering a variety of share acquisition arrangements.

-Why use Harper James’ phantom share scheme solicitors?
+Why use our phantom share scheme solicitors?

 Our corporate solicitors are all recruited from top 100 UK law firms or large international businesses, and most have more than 10 years post-qualifying experience.
 Find out more about the senior solicitors who can help you here: